Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: X-ray and optical properties of the supercluster

 We are able to measure the density profiles and average temperatures of the member clusters out to $R_{500}$ from the eROSITA data alone.
-These measurements allow us to determine the morphological parameters of these clusters, which can be directly compared with previous results in the literature of differently selected cluster samples and the clusters detected in the eFEDS field \citep[e.g.][]{lovisari17,rossetti17,santos+17}.
+These measurements allow us to determine the morphological parameters of these clusters, which can be directly compared with previous results in the literature of differently selected cluster samples and the clusters detected in the eFEDS field \citep[e.g.,][]{lovisari17,rossetti17,santos+17}.

 We provide estimates of the concentration \citep[$c_{SB}$,][]{santos+08}, cuspiness \citep[$\alpha$,][]{Vikhlinin+07}, central density \citep[$c_{SB}$,][]{hudson+10}, and ellipticity ($\epsilon$) parameters of the members of the supercluster based on the eROSITA X-ray data in Table~\ref{tab:morph}.
-We find that the morphological properties of the cluster members do not show any significative deviation from the distribution for all morphological parameters of the clusters detected in the eFEDS field (Ghirardini fet al. in prep.), see Fig.~\ref{fig_morph}.
-We conclude that there is no statistically significant difference in dynamical state and morphological quantities of clusters located in this supercluster and the general eFEDS cluster population.
+We find that the morphological properties of the cluster members do not show any significative deviation from the distribution for all morphological parameters of the clusters detected in the eFEDS field (Ghirardini et al. in prep.); see Fig.~\ref{fig_morph}.
+We conclude that there is no statistically significant difference between the dynamical state and morphological quantities of clusters located in this supercluster and those of the general eFEDS cluster population.